-- 15 % of the maximum design load where it is demonstrated that this resistance to rotation does not exceed 25 % of the force that will result in listing sufficient for the immersion of the lowest unprotected opening. - 6.6.3.1.6 Emergency release of the towline is to be possible in the event of a blackout.
-For this purpose, where additional sources of energy are required, such sources shall comply with 6.6.3.1.7. - 6.6.3.1.7 The sources of energy required by 6.6.3.1.6 shall be sufficient to achieve the most onerous of the following conditions (as applicable):
+- 15 % of the maximum design load where it is demonstrated that this resistance to rotation does not exceed 25 % of the force that will result in listing sufficient for the immersion of the lowest unprotected opening. - 6.6.3.1.6 An alternative source of energy shall be provided such that normal operation of the emergency release system can be sustained under dead-ship conditions. - 6.6.3.1.7 The alternative source of energy required by 6.6.3.1.6 shall be sufficient to achieve the most onerous of the following conditions (as applicable):